dafny-lang/dafny/docs/HowToFAQ/ERROR_Z3.md

 ---
-title: Error: z3 cannot be opened because the developer cannot be verified
+title: Error - z3 cannot be opened because the developer cannot be verified
 ---

 This error occurs on a Mac after a new installation of Dafny, with Z3.